Mitsubishi Eclipse Cross: Facelift

-Advertising
+Marketing

 Mitsubishi sponsored the special on ABC about the solar eclipse of August 21, 2017, including photographing the Eclipse Cross along with the eclipse.
 On that same day, the Eclipse Cross was also shown for the first time on television on Good Morning America.

 Safety

 It has ventilated front disc brakes and solid ones in the rear.

 Latin NCAP

-The Japan-made Eclipse Cross in its most basic Latin American market configuration with 3 airbags received 4 stars for adult occupants and 3 stars for toddlers from Latin NCAP in 2019.
+The Japan-made Eclipse Cross in its most basic Latin American market configuration with 3 airbags received 4 stars for adult occupants and 3 stars for toddlers from Latin NCAP 2.0 in 2019.